 Information we may collect about you

 When you come onto our website(s) and submit a contact form or email to us, we will keep the information that you provide to us so that we may respond to you.
 You probably won’t go into many details about your private life when you contact us, so we will most likely know only very basic things about you, like your name, business address, e-mail and phone number as well as whatever other information you want to share with us about you or the company you work for.
 The only reason we need this information is so that we can get back to you and provide answers to your questions or to your requests for information on who we are and what we do for a living.
 After all, it would be rude to ignore you and if we never got back to anyone, we wouldn’t have a business to run.

 We also collect some technical data about you, like your IP address.
 Surprisingly for some, the data protection law states that the IP data are actually considered to be personal data.
 We use on our website(s) Google Analytics and for that to work, we need to collect your IP address.
-The reason we use analytics is firstly to find out if anyone comes to visit our website(s) and, secondly, whether all our efforts to write about clever stuff is going to waste or is actually read.
+The reason we use analytics is firstly to find out if anyone comes to visit our website(s) and, secondly, whether all our efforts to write about clever stuff are going to waste or are actually read.
 We also want to know what interests you on our website(s) so we may write more of the interesting stuff you like.

-We also use some very fashionable social media for networking (i.e. LinkedIn, Tweeter, Facebook) so that we can try get you interested in our services.
+We also use some very fashionable social media for networking (i.e. LinkedIn, Twitter, Facebook) so that we can try get you interested in our services.
 We might be on a mission to change the world for better data privacy and data security, but we are a business after all, and we need to make use of your data for us to be able to do business and work with you.

 Our delicious cookies